design-automation/mobius-sim-funcs/documentation/poly2d.md

 **Description:** Create the union of a set of polygons.
 The original polygons are not edited.

 **Parameters:**
-  * *entities:* A list of polygons, or entities from which polygons can bet extracted.
+  * *entities:* A list of polygons, or entities from which polygons can be extracted.

 **Returns:** A list of new polygons.